Amjad Khan (American cricketer)

-Amjad Khan (born 21 August 1966) is a former Indian-born American cricketer.
+Amjad Khan (born 21 August 1966) is a former Kashmiri-born American cricketer.
 Khan played as a right-handed batsman who bowled right-arm medium-fast and who could occasionally field as a wicket-keeper.

-He was born in Srinagar, Jammu and Kashmir, India and made his first-class debut for Jammu and Kashmir in the 1988/89 Ranji Trophy against Delhi.
+He was born in Srinagar, Jammu and Kashmir, and made his first-class debut for Jammu and Kashmir in the 1988/89 Ranji Trophy against Delhi.
 He made one further first-class appearance for the state that season, which came against Haryana.
 In his two matches for the state, he scored 42 runs at a batting average of 10.50, with a high score of 22.
 The following year in 1989, Jammu and Kashmir did not participate in the Ranji Trophy due to the political unrest.